pragmaxim-com/chain-indexer/README.md

 ## DB schema

-Indexer uses block/tx/box indexes over hashes which allows for much better space efficiency and for ~ 10 000 txs/s speed for BTC and 8 000 txs/s
+Indexer uses block/tx/box indexes over hashes which allows for much better space efficiency and for ~ 3 000 - 6 000 txs/s speed, depending on ammount of outputs/assets and WAL being on/off.
-for chains with assets like Cardano/Ergo.
 Chain tip is eventually consistent due to using indexes over hashes, ie. forks get settled eventually.

 ```
 PK           = unique pointer to an object